ericyu423/LearnAppleTVOS/README.md

             }catch{
                 //no image
            }

 # all in main

-  //loads default picture than once all images are loaded it displays
+ loads default picture than once all images are loaded it displays/n it takes 5 secs/n
-  //it takes 5 secs

           DispatchQueue.main.async {
                 do{
                         let data = try Data(contentsOf: url)
                         let img = UIImage(data: data)
                         self.imageView.image = img
                 }catch{}
            }

 # all line in global

-   //loads default picture than once all images are loaded it displays
+  loads default picture than once all images are loaded it displays/n it takes 8-10 secs/n
-   //it takes 8-10 secs

               DispatchQueue.global(qos: .userInitiated).async {